Home / DOT Inspections: What You Need to Know

 • Secure shipments properly

-Every summer, the CVSA implements a 72-hour period of intense truck inspections — a period of three days when DOT officers and state troopers stop and examine hundreds of vehicles and drivers for violations.
-Its purpose is to encourage and promote commercial driver and CMV operation safety.
-Since the event began, more than 1.5 million roadside checks have occurred in North America.
+Every summer, the CVSA implements a 72-hour period of intense truck inspections.
+During this time, DOT officers and state troopers stop and examine hundreds of vehicles and drivers for violations.
+The event aims to promote commercial driver and CMV operation safety.
+Since its inception, more than 1.5 million roadside checks have occurred in North America.
 Get prepared by learning more about this year’s road check event.